zinwang/oa2t/README.md

-# A2T
+# OA2T

-Just a simple tool convert audio in to text transcript.
+Just a simple tool convert audio in to text transcript using openai api.